grafana/agent/docs/sources/flow/getting-started/migrating-from-prometheus.md

 ## Before you begin

-* Have an existing Prometheus configuration.
+* You must have an existing Prometheus configuration.
-* Have a set of Prometheus applications ready to push telemetry data to Grafana Agent.
+* You must have a set of Prometheus applications ready to push telemetry data to Grafana Agent.
-* Be familiar with the concept of [Components][] in Grafana Agent flow mode.
+* You must be familiar with the concept of [Components][] in Grafana Agent flow mode.

 [Components]: {{< relref "../concepts/components.md" >}}
 [convert]: {{< relref "../reference/cli/convert.md" >}}